Satisfactory performance and progress toward completion of the degree

 Note: Action is taken for one quarter only and is reviewed each quarter.
 No action will appear on the transcript for any subsequent quarter unless a recommendation is made by the MSW Program to the Dean of the Graduate School.

-In addition to the grade performance, students with incompletes or “x” grades in the Professional Foundation courses must successfully complete the courses prior to beginning the Advanced Curricula.
+In addition to the grade performance, students with incompletes or “x” grades in the Professional Generalist courses must successfully complete the courses prior to beginning the Specialization Curricula.

-Students may appeal changes in status directly to the MSW Program Director.
+Students may appeal changes in status directly to the MSW Program Chair.
 Appeals beyond this point must follow the process outlined in Graduate School Memorandum No. 33, Academic Grievance Procedure.

 Approved by UW Tacoma Social Work Graduate Faculty, March 11, 2016